Features

 Your code stays on your disk.
 Run entirely offline if you choose.

-Privacy isn't a setting in Voidleap.
+Privacy isn't a setting in Voidleap Code.
 It's the architecture.
 Every piece of state the app generates lives on your machine.
 The code index is a local SQLite database at ~/.voidleap/code-index.
 Logs, memory, plugin cache, configuration, threads, artifacts, worktrees, checkpoints — all local, all in your filesystem.

 When you use a cloud provider, prompts and credentials go directly to the provider you picked.
-No data flows through Voidleap servers.
-There is no Voidleap-hosted billing, no markup, no abstraction layer.
-Bring your own keys.
+No data flows through Voidleap's servers.
+There is no hosted billing, no token markup.

 Run agents end-to-end without a single network call.
 Local model support covers Ollama with custom model registration.
 Tool-call parsing recognizes Harmony, Gemma, Qwen, and Hermes XML/JSON formats so open-source local models can use tools just like the hosted ones.